dovholuknf/qcon2023/README.md

 The script has the following dependencies:

 * The files downloaded are all linux-based.
-If you use MacOS, update [compile-and-run.sh](./compile-and-run.sh) before trying it out
+If you use MacOS, update the `DL_ARCH` variable in the script
 * The files will all be saved to `TMP_DIR` which by default is set to `/tmp/dovholuknf/qcon2023`.
 * `go` will be needed to build the samples
 * `docker` (and the newer `docker compose`)